Whispers of the Wilderness: Exploring Wilderness Gardens

 - Free event (admission applies)

-Nine historic pieces from the National Trust collection including paintings, books and sculptures, will explore wilderness gardens through time.
-These gardens were designed to be a sensory experience, and the exhibition follows suit with the scent of fragrant willow and readings of specially commissioned poetry.
+Alongside these contemporary works, nine historic pieces from the National Trust collection—paintings, books, and sculptures—trace the eighteenth-century passion for wilderness gardens and their role as sensory retreats.
+The exhibition follows suit, filling the Hall with the scent of fragrant willow and readings of specially commissioned poetry.

 Times